What’s up with Wipe Outz™ Tattoo Towels and Wipes?

 What kind of tattoo machines do you use?

-What kind of needles and ink do you use?
+What kind of tattoo ink do you think is the best?

 What kind of camera do you use to photograph your tattoos?

-There are a lot of good cameras out there, but I actually just use my iPhone now.
+There are a lot of good cameras out there for taking the best tattoo photos!
+I actually just use my iPhone now.
+The cameras on the phones are great for good tattoo photos!

 How do you decide to do a tattoo in black & gray/grey monochrome or full-color?